 WE DECLARE that we are acquainted with Draft Provisions of the Contract determined in STC and, should our offer be chosen, we commit to conclude a contract in accordance with this offer, with regard to the conditions indicated in STC, at a time and location designated by the Contracting Entity.

-WE DECLARE that we have complied with the information obligations provided for in Article 13 ot 14 of GDPR towards natural persons whose personal data we have obtained directly or indirectly in connection with the application for the contract in this procurement and whose data were transferred to the Contracting Entity in the context of this order.
+WE DECLARE that we have complied with the information obligations provided for in Article 13 ot 14 of GDPR towards natural persons whose personal data we have obtained directly or indirectly in connection with the application for the contract in this procurement and whose personal data were transferred to the Contracting Entity in the context of this order.

 CONTACT PERSON for this procurement is: